kladd/lux/README.md

 switcher or finder directly; `q`/`Esc` returns to the session you came from.

+### Auto mode

+With `automode = true` (see Configuration), both of CLAUDECOM's entry points — prefix+`g` and selecting CLAUDECOM from the switcher — open auto mode instead of the grid.
+Auto mode attaches you to one agent tab that's done or blocked at a time.
+Once that tab starts working again or goes away, it hands off automatically to the next such tab, in the same order the grid uses.
+Prefix+`Tab` skips to the next one manually.
+When no tab needs attention, it shows a blank screen — "Claude doesn't need you right now" — with a list of tabs still working underneath.

 ## Configuration

 Lux reads `$XDG_CONFIG_HOME/lux/config.toml` (falling back to `~/.config/lux/config.toml`) at startup.
-A missing file is fine; a malformed one falls back to defaults with an error printed to stderr.
+A missing file is fine; a malformed one falls back to defaults and prints an error to stderr.
 The keybinding table itself is not configurable:

 ```toml